marktmiller/atari-8-bit-forth-projects/fig-forth1.1/starting-forth/Readme.md

 alphanumeric keys (plus spaces and tabs), and Backspace.
 Though, I didn't think about most of the other editing keys, like "clear line," "delete character."
 Hmm.
 I guess it needs more work...

+The J word does the functional equivalent of the J word described in _"Starting Forth"_, but it works with how Fig-Forth does DO-loops.
+The point of J is to help you deal with nested DO-loops.
+It accesses an index from a DO-loop at the next higher level.
+Think of constructions like this in
+Basic, or some other language:

+`for j=1 to 10`
+`  for i=1 to 5`
+`  ...`
+`  next i`
+`next j`

+The I word accesses the inner-loop index.
+The J word accesses the next, outer index.

+I don't know why, but the Forth described in the book stores two values on the return stack for every DO-loop currently executing, but Fig-Forth stores three, which seems like a waste, because all it needs is the "stop" value at the end of the loop, and the current index.
+So, this version of J has to go down to the fourth value in the return stack to get the outer index.

+Like with the I word, which copies the top value on the return stack, J can be used outside of DO-loops for making copies of the fourth value on the return stack.

 This set of words doesn't make APX completely compatible with "Starting Forth," but it helps.

 Some exceptions remain: